ilkkamtk/mpjakk/docs/w2-login.md

        console.log(value, name);

-       this.setState({
+       setUser((user) => {
+         return {
+                 ...user,
                  [name]: value,
+                };
        });
      };
     ```
-    * Change routing so that Login is shown first instead of Home
+    * Change routing so that Login is the root ("/") instead of Home

-1. In MediaApi.js create methods 'register', 'login' and 'checkIfUserNameExists' with corresponding functionalities
+1. In APiHooks.js create methods 'useRegister', 'useLogin' and 'useIfUserExists' with corresponding functionalities
-    * Login.js: call MediaApi.js's functions to login user and save userdata from the API to App.js's state
+    * Login.js: call APiHooks.js's functions to login user and save user data from the API to context
         * when logged in, user is redirected to 'Home'
         * display user's info (username, fullname and email) in Profile.js
         * if user has already logged in, redirect to 'Home' (autoredirect)